If you’ve been through breast cancer and cancer treatment, you’ll know that it can have a huge impact on your physical, mental and emotional health.

 - Problems with the donor site after flap reconstruction (such as weakness, pain, sensitivity or loss of sensation)

 At The McIndoe Centre, we do everything we can to minimise the risk of breast reconstruction complications.
 Your surgeon will talk to you about any possible specific complications before you decide to have your operation.

 Breast reconstruction surgery at The McIndoe Centre

 Breast reconstruction can rebuild breasts matching them as closely to the original, natural breast, helping you to feel more confident and comfortable.

 We offer breast reconstruction surgery tailored to your individual requirements.
 To get a better understanding of what the procedure is like from a patient’s point of view, take a look at Helen’s breast reconstruction journey.

 Our team is more than happy to answer any questions you may have regarding breast reconstruction surgery — make an enquiry to arrange a consultation and speak to one of our specialist breast reconstruction surgeons today.

-Alternatively, you can call our free helpline for more information and professional advice on 01342 488054.
+Alternatively, you can call our free Private Patient Advisory Team for more information and professional advice on 01342 488054.